panoptic-labs/docs/docs/subgraph/schema.md

 <td valign="top"><a href="#bigint">BigInt</a>!</td>
 <td>

- TokenId of the liquidated position
+ TokenId of the exercised position

 </td>
 </tr>